-- At the school or district level, which students are receiving Second Step lessons?
+- At the school or district level, how many students are receiving Second Step lessons?
 All?
 Only certain grades or classrooms? - At the school level, what else is being done outside formal lessons to reinforce Second Step skills and concepts, both in the classroom and throughout the school? - At the classroom level, are all the lessons being taught?
-Are the lessons being taught in order?
-Are all lesson components, such as student handouts and performance task rubrics, being used?
-Are the lessons being taught the way they're written, or are they being changed significantly?
+If not, how many are?
+Are lessons being taught the way they're written, or are they being changed significantly?

-What Is Implementation Fidelity?
+What's Implementation Fidelity?

-Surveying staff on how the program is being taught can go beyond examining how many students are receiving how many lessons.
-Implementation evaluation can also look at the fidelity of implementation.
+Surveying staff on how the program is being taught can also go beyond examining how many students are receiving how many lessons.
+Implementation evaluation can also look at the "fidelity" of implementation.
 Fidelity is the extent to which the program is taught as written.

 A full implementation ideally means students are receiving all the lessons in order and all the content in each lesson.
 For a variety of reasons, staff sometimes only teach parts of lessons and skip others, teach lessons out of order, or change some of the content.
-These changes to the program can compromise fidelity.
+These are all examples of low fidelity.
 Obviously, it's possible to change lessons in ways that don't harm or might even improve outcomes, but it's also possible to change lessons in ways that reduce program effectiveness.
 Committee for Children recommends implementing the program with as much fidelity as possible.
-It's important in an evaluation to know the fidelity with which the program was taught.
+It can be useful in an evaluation to know the fidelity with which the program was taught.